Explore other majors & minors

 Courses offered by the sports studies department provide the theory and skills necessary for the administration of athletic programs, athletic training, coaching of select sports, and health and fitness.

 Students planning careers that combine teaching and coaching, as well as those with interests in medicine or sports medicine, can take advantage of a two-part academic program.
 A course in the care and prevention of athletic injuries is taught by an experienced certified athletic trainer who has worked at the Goodwill Games, Olympics and other major events.
 The course is combined with a term working as a student trainer on one of Knox's 21 intercollegiate teams.

 Knox boasts first-rate sports facilities.
 The 48,000 square-foot T. Fleming Fieldhouse, built in 1992, encloses a six-lane, 200-meter track and court space.
 Fleming Fieldhouse has three indoor tennis courts and cages for softball, baseball and golf.

-Outdoors, the baseball and softball teams play on two of the best fields of their types in the region, while the football team uses the Knosher Bowl -- a natural grass bowl amphitheater with a synthetic turf field and is widely revered as one of the best and most distinctive small college football stadiums.
-Trevor Field provides more practice space and an all-weather track.
+Outdoors, the baseball and softball teams play on two of the best fields of their types in the region.
+The football team uses Stisser Field at the Knosher Bowl, a natural grass bowl amphitheater with a synthetic turf playing surface that is widely revered as one of the best and most distinctive small college football stadiums.
+The Turner Track at Trevor Field complex provides an eight-lane all-weather running track and field event sites.
+Trevor Field is also used as practice space and for hosting a variety of events.
 Adjacent to Trevor Field are six outdoor tennis courts.
-All facilities are available for formal and informal fitness activities by students, faculty and staff.
+All facilities are available for formal and informal fitness activities by students, faculty, and staff.